 Curt Hennig – Early Wrestling Career

-Now, as talented as Curt Hennig was at all of the sports in these vignettes, Bruce Prichard in the documentary pulled back the curtain a bit by saying that while he was really great at everything that he did, once those cameras started rolling, Curt would miss every shot he took.
+Now, as talented as Curt Hennig was at all of the sports in these vignettes, Bruce Prichard pulled back the curtain a bit by saying that while he was great at everything that he did, once those cameras started rolling, Curt would miss every shot he took.
 He got a bit camera shy.
-To get around this, Bruce told the cameramen to just keep the cameras rolling.
-This way, Curt didn’t know the cameras were on and he would be more relaxed while taking his shots.
+To get around this, Bruce told the cameramen just to keep the cameras rolling.
+This way, Curt didn’t know the cameras were on, and he would be more relaxed while taking his shots.
 Everything was then spliced together nicely in post-production.

-In the ring though, he was one of the best.
+In the ring, though, he was one of the best.
 He had the perfect dropkick, the perfect suplex, the perfect clothesline, and of course, the Perfect-plex.
-Everything he did was smooth in the ring and he made anyone who stepped into the ring with him look like a million bucks.
-He really matched his Perfect moniker brilliantly and he did it all with cocky arrogance.
+Everything he did was smooth in the ring, and he made anyone who stepped into the ring with him look like a million bucks.
+He matched his Perfect moniker brilliantly, and he did it all with cocky arrogance.
 During his ring entrances, he would spit his gum out and slap it with his hand in the air.
-He never missed once!
-And in one memorable occasion, Mr. Perfect threw his gym towel behind his back and without even looking, manager Bobby Heenan caught it behind his back.
+He never missed it once!
+And on one memorable occasion, Mr. Perfect threw his gym towel behind his back, and without even looking, manager Bobby Heenan caught it behind his back.
 What a perfect pair!